TheOtherRolesAU/TheOtherRoles/README.md

 - Lovers: Fixed a bug where ImpLovers would hardly spawn
 - Added the option to hide the name of players with an unknown role
 - Fixed a bug where players could get stuck onl ladders/platforms when being rewinded
+- You can now change the custom server ip/port right inside the game

 **Version 2.2.2**
 - Among Us version 2021.4.14s compatibility